Latin! or Tobacco and Boys

-Latin! or Tobacco and Boys is a play by Stephen Fry, written in 1979.
+Latin! or Tobacco and Boys is a 1979 British play written by Stephen Fry.
 It was first performed at 'The Playroom', an L-shaped space in St Edwards Passage that belonged to Corpus Christi College, Cambridge.
-It is about life at the fictional Chartham Park Preparatory School For Boys, a prep school in England, and ends up in Morocco, via a homosexual relationship between a teacher and a 13-year-old student.
+It is about life at the fictional Chartham Park Preparatory School For Boys, a prep school in England, and ends up in Morocco, via a pederastic relationship between a teacher and a 13-year-old student.

 The title derives from Christopher Marlowe's claim, reported by Richard Baines, that "All they that love not Tobacco and Boys are fools".

 Characters

 Central characters

 Only two characters actually appear on stage: